 Cuba Port Infrastructure: The $12B Rebuild Waiting to Begin

-Cuba port infrastructure sits at the center of one of the most compelling untapped investment theses in the entire Western Hemisphere — a chain of deepwater harbors, strategically positioned at the crossroads of Atlantic and Gulf shipping lanes, rotting in place because 65 years of communist mismanagement stripped every dollar of maintenance capital and replaced engineering logic with ideological inertia.
+Cuba port infrastructure sits at the center of one of the most compelling untapped investment theses in the entire Western Hemisphere a chain of deepwater harbors, strategically positioned at the crossroads of Atlantic and Gulf shipping lanes, rotting in place because 65 years of communist mismanagement stripped every dollar of maintenance capital and replaced engineering logic with ideological inertia.
 The moment that changes, the deal flow begins.
-Investors who have already mapped the asset base will not be waiting in line — they will be writing term sheets.
+Investors who have already mapped the asset base will not be waiting in line they will be writing term sheets.

 Geographic Position That No Planner Could Have Designed Better

-Cuba's northern coastline sits roughly 90 miles from the Florida Straits — the single most trafficked maritime corridor in the Americas, handling an estimated 40 percent of all US waterborne trade.
+Cuba's northern coastline sits roughly 90 miles from the Florida Straits the single most trafficked maritime corridor in the Americas, handling an estimated 40 percent of all US waterborne trade.
 Its southern ports face the Caribbean Sea and the emerging trade routes feeding the expanded Panama Canal, which since its 2016 widening has been routing neo-Panamax vessels that older Caribbean terminal infrastructure simply cannot handle.
-Cuba has natural deepwater access at multiple points along both coasts — Santiago de Cuba in the southeast, Cienfuegos on the southern littoral, Mariel west of Havana, and the largely underdeveloped Bahía de Nipe on the northeastern shoulder of Oriente province.
+Cuba has natural deepwater access at multiple points along both coasts Santiago de Cuba in the southeast, Cienfuegos on the southern littoral, Mariel west of Havana, and the largely underdeveloped Bahía de Nipe on the northeastern shoulder of Oriente province.
 No other island in the Caribbean combines that breadth of deepwater geography with proximity to the US market.
 Not one.

 My father spent twenty years as a civil engineer working Cuba's port infrastructure, including the Santiago expansion in the 1980s.
 He calls me every Sunday from Santiago.
-What he describes is not a port system in decline — it is a port system being actively cannibalized.
+What he describes is not a port system in decline it is a port system being actively cannibalized.
 Equipment stripped for parts.
 Fendering systems unreplaced for decades.
 Wharf structures showing spalling and rebar corrosion that any first-year civil engineering student would flag as critical.
-The regime claims — though independent verification is impossible — that Mariel Container Terminal represents a modernization anchor.
+The regime claims though independent verification is impossible that Mariel Container Terminal represents a modernization anchor.
 What it actually represents is a single foreign-financed enclave surrounded by collapse.

-Mariel Is Not a Model — It Is a Warning
+Mariel Is Not a Model It Is a Warning

 The Mariel Special Development Zone has been held up by regime-aligned commentary as proof that Cuba can attract infrastructure investment under the current system.
 It cannot.
-Mariel was financed and built by Odebrecht — the Brazilian construction giant that became synonymous with the largest corruption scandal in Latin American history — under terms that gave the Castro state effective control of a strategic asset while saddling the deal with the reputational and legal wreckage that followed.
+Mariel was financed and built by Odebrecht the Brazilian construction giant that became synonymous with the largest corruption scandal in Latin American history under terms that gave the Castro state effective control of a strategic asset while saddling the deal with the reputational and legal wreckage that followed.
 The terminal has operated at a fraction of projected throughput for years.
 State media claims annual container volumes are growing, but no independent port authority data exists to verify the numbers.
-What Mariel actually demonstrates is the ceiling on what foreign capital can achieve when the counterparty is a command economy with no rule of law, no independent judiciary, and no convertible currency framework that functions.
-The deal structure was broken before the first piling was driven.

 Post-transition Cuba port privatization will look nothing like Mariel.
-It will look like the Caribbean port concession model that has worked in Jamaica, the Dominican Republic, and increasingly in Colombia — long-term operating concessions granted to established terminal operators, structured around international arbitration clauses, with tariff frameworks tied to throughput benchmarks rather than regime revenue needs.
-The Cienfuegos Port concession opportunity alone — given its deepwater draft, its access to the central highway corridor, and its position on the southern Caribbean routing — is the kind of asset that DP World, PSA International, or a serious regional operator would underwrite inside six months of a credible transition signal.
+It will look like the Caribbean port concession model that has worked in Jamaica, the Dominican Republic, and increasingly in Colombia long-term operating concessions granted to established terminal operators, structured around international arbitration clauses, with tariff frameworks tied to throughput benchmarks rather than regime revenue needs.
+The Cienfuegos Port concession opportunity alone given its deepwater draft, its access to the central highway corridor, and its position on the southern Caribbean routing is the kind of asset that DP World, PSA International, or a serious regional operator would underwrite inside six months of a credible transition signal.

 The Reconstruction Capital Stack Is Already Being Assembled

 At IFC, I financed port and logistics infrastructure across fourteen countries over twelve years.
-The capital stack for a post-transition Cuba Cuba port infrastructure rebuild is not a mystery — it is a standard multilateral-led structure with a diaspora equity layer that has no parallel anywhere else in the Caribbean.
+The capital stack for a post-transition Cuba Cuba port infrastructure rebuild is not a mystery it is a standard multilateral-led structure with a diaspora equity layer that has no parallel anywhere else in the Caribbean.
 The Inter-American Development Bank and IFC both have Caribbean infrastructure mandates that have been effectively frozen on Cuba for six decades.
-The

 About the Author

-Marco Vidal
+Marco Antonio Vidal

-Marco Vidal • March 23, 2026
+Marco Antonio Vidal • March 23, 2026

 This is paragraph text.
 Click it or hit the Manage Text button to change the font, color, size, format, and more.
 To set up site-wide paragraph and title styles, go to Site Theme.